 Language: There are several languages spoken in Egypt, but the primary language is Egyptian Arabic, also known as Masri/Masry.
 Our guide will speak English.

 Currency: The official currency of Egypt is the Egyptian Pound (EGP).
 The current exchange rate is 1 USD is equivalent to 16.55 EGP.
+Its best to have some local currency for shopping.
+If you bring US dollars they cannot have any tears or marks in them.

 Credit Cards & ATMs: In Egypt, you will find that the trendier clubs, bars, restaurants, shops, and hotels will take major debit and credit cards.
 Some shops will have a sign near their entrance that tells you whether or not they accept foreign cards.
 To be safe, it’s always worth asking a cashier or waiter if cards are accepted before ordering or purchasing anything.
 If you’re looking to carry some cash during your visit, you can find many ATMs throughout big cities like Cairo and Alexandria.
 They are less common in smaller cities and almost impossible to find in rural areas.